Back To Search Results

 Differential Diagnosis

-Differential diagnosis for scapholunate ligament injury include the following:
+The differential diagnosis for scapholunate ligament injury includes:

 • Scaphoid fracture